Geolm/simd_bitonic/README.md

 # Results

 ## Mac mini 2018, i7, AVX
 Profile was done by sorting 10,000,000 times an array from random elements.
-The simd bitonic sort is up to 5.8x faster.
+The simd bitonic sort is almost 6x faster at best.

 ![AVX chart](/images/AVX_chart.png)